dacooderr/Window-and-Linux-Optimization/readme.md

 An example of your launch options could look like `-dx11 -high -threads 12` or `-vulkan -high -threads 12`

-It's also important to note not every game supports Vulkan and DX12.
+It's also important to note, not every game supports Vulkan and DX12.
 So it may not work.

 ___________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________